Taking Your First Steps Towards A 10K

 3. Choose Your Distance

 We think 10K is a great race distance for a beginner.
 It’s challenging (a little over 6 miles) but not as daunting as a half-marathon.
 Even if it takes you over an hour (and it might), that’s OK.
 Your training runs won’t be so long that they impact family life.
 And there are lots of 10k races to choose from, all over the country.
-Some have shorter fun-runs attached – maybe your kids could do that?
-Why not join us at the Windsor Womens 10k on Saturday September 29th we have a fun run!
+Why not join us at the Windsor Women’s 10k on Saturday September 23rd 2023

 4. Assess Your Fitness